skip to content

 The Residential Parks Act 2007 (SA) covers certain types of rental agreements (known as residential park agreements) in residential parks.

-A residential park is land where a group of sites or dwellings with access to common property (for example, bathroom, laundry) are available for rent.
+A residential park is land with a group of sites or dwellings with access to common property (for example, bathroom, laundry) available for rent.
 A caravan park is an example of a residential park.

 A dwelling is:

-• a structure designed, and capable of being used, for human habitation (the structure can be fixed or moveable, but tents are not included), or
+• a structure designed, and capable of being used, for human habitation (whether fixed or moveable, but excluding tents), or

 • a motor vehicle or trailer designed, and capable of being used, for human habitation.